pagnihotri/aps-fault-detection/README.md

-# Predicting the quality of wafer sensor for Photovoltaic applications
+# Machine Learning based Air-pressure sensor fault prediction

 • Conducted an analysis of Air-Pressure system fault detection in automobile that resulted in a 10% increase in revenue for the manufacturer.